mk-fg/fgtk/README.md

 necessary for full r/w implementation - e.g. a tool to hardlink files on fat32, create infinite dir loops, undelete tool, etc.

+##### fan_control

+Script to control speed of dying laptop fan on Acer S3 using direct reads/writes from/to `/dev/ports` to not run it too fast (causing loud screech and vibrating plastic) yet trying to keep cpu cool enough.

+Or, failing that, use cpupower tool to drop frequency (making it run cooler in general) and issue dire warnings to desktop.

 ### UFS